Sairyss/domain-driven-hexagon/README.md

 For example:

 - When validation error is thrown by validating user input, it means that input is incorrect and something like `InputValidationException` type may be thrown containing all the incorrect fields and later converted into `400 Bad Request Exception` for the user in exception interceptor.
-- When validation exception happens on a new `Value Object` creation that means a programmer did a mistake by assigning an incorrect value to a constructor, so a different type of error should be thrown here, something like `DomainValidationException` which is later converted into `500 Internal Server Error` for the user.
+- When validation exception happens on a new `Value Object` creation that means a programmer did a mistake by assigning an incorrect value to a constructor, so a different type of error should be thrown here, something like `ValidationException` which is later converted into `500 Internal Server Error` for the user.

 Application should be protected not only from incorrect user input but from a programmer errors as well by throwing exceptions when something is not used as intended.
 No details should be returned to the user in case of programmer errors since those details may contain some sensitive information about the program, those details should only be shown in logs for a programmer to see so he can fix them.